vaisd007302/rename-machine-macos-linux/README.md

    - Download the file **`rename.sh`** by clicking the download icon in the top right corner of its page.

 2. **Open Terminal:**
-   - Navigate to the directory where you downloaded the script or to the directory containing the files you want to rename.
+   - Navigate to the directory containing the files you want to rename and copy the script into it.

 3. **Change Directory:**
    - Use the `cd` command to navigate to the target directory.
 For example: